 2nd National Children Football Festival 2019

-This football league during the football festival will have participation of both girls and boys teams.
-The Football Association of Malaysia will host winning team of girls and boys at Malaysia assisted by Asian Football Confederation for training and a friendly tournament with the National team of Malaysia (Under 18).
-This will be huge opportunity and exposure for these children which will help them believe that “They are Somebody”.
+This football league during the football festival will have the participation of both girls and boys teams.
+The Football Association of Malaysia will host the winning team of girls and boys in Malaysia assisted by the Asian Football Confederation for training and a friendly tournament with the National team of Malaysia (Under 18).
+This will be a huge opportunity and exposure for these children which will help them believe that “They are Somebody”.

 • Challenging negative perceptions

 • Eradication of child labor

 • Empowerment of street-connected children through sports